 Soliton’s proprietary and under review Multi-Pass protocol has the potential to allow a typical tattoo to be removed in less than 1/3 the time of most laser-only methods, with a potentially significantly better experience for patients in each removal session.

-Soliton’s breakthrough acoustic wave technology, commercialized in the Soliton RAP (Rapid Acoustic Pulse) Device which is currently under 510k review by the FDA and not currently available for sale, allows a typical tattoo to be removed in only 2-3 office treatment visits, working in conjunction with current short pulse laser technology.
+Soliton’s breakthrough acoustic wave technology, commercialized in the Soliton RAP (Rapid Acoustic Pulse) Device which was recently cleared by the FDA, but not currently available for sale, allows a typical tattoo to be removed in only 2-3 office treatment visits, working in conjunction with current short pulse laser technology.